v74c63t/cs122b-fabflix/README.md

             - [StartTitleResultServlet](src/StartTitleResultServlet.java)

     - #### How read/write requests were routed to Master/Slave SQL?
-        - Read requests should go to either the Master or Slave SQL since it does not involve making any changes to the database
+        - Read requests should go to either the Master or Slave SQL since it does not involve making any changes to the database this is done by the load balancer
         - Write requests should only go to the Master SQL because only changes made in the master will be replicated to the slave and changes in slave will not be replicated to the master, so for when a record is inserted into the databases (ex. payment, adding movie/star/genre) it will directly call the Master SQL to do the insertion so both databases will remain identical
-        - (add more)

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the [`log_processing.py`](logs/log_processing.py) script to process the JMeter logs.
-        - The times in the log files are in ns with each line containing the ts of the query and the tj of the query
+        - The times in the log files are in nanoseconds with each line containing the ts of the query and the tj of the query
         - Make sure the logs to be processed are placed in the logs directory
         - Either one or two logs can be provided as input
         - Cd into the [logs](logs) directory: `cd logs`